 Harlem Field Recordings

 Vienna is completing her latest CD “Harlem Field Recordings 2017” which grew out of her project “Folk First: Black Roots Music” celebrating early Black music and its influence on the music of today.
 Vienna draws unexpected folkloric connections with contemporary artists like Biggie Smalls, Pharrell Williams, and the NYC subway candy men, noting specific historical moments in African American history.
+Hear the song Strawberries & Glory.

 Folk First: Black Roots Music